thoughtspot/thoughtspot.github.io/_admin/thoughtspot-one/disable-discover-for-worksheet.md

 ---
-title: [Disable Discover Search for specific Worksheets]
+title: [Disable searching Answers for specific Worksheets]
 summary: "You can disable Discover Search on Worksheets that are works in progress or deprecated."
-last_updated: 11/11/2020
+last_updated: 11/12/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---